unconferenceCanberra/unconfcbr-website/index.md

 - **What?!** -- you want to hold a *booze conference* at a public library!?
 - Will people be sleeping over...?
-- So you can assure us there won't be any piss-up on premises, right?
+- So you can assure us there won't be a piss-up on premises, right?

 ## So what is the diff?